Revisiting the Hubble tension problem in the framework of holographic dark energy: Discussions on the Hubble tension problem in the framework of HDE

 As shown in the previous subsection, only models that adopt the future event horizon as the IR cutoff (OHDE, BHDE, IHDE2) can alleviate the Hubble tension problem.
 In order to test the robustness of this conclusion, in this subsection, we now examine whether it holds true for the cases of using alternative BAO and SN data.
 Here we consider two sets of comparisons: (1) replacing DESI BAO data with the non-DESI compilation, combined with CMB data, and (2) replacing DESY5 SN data with PantheonPlus or Union3 compilations, combined with DESI+CMB.
 Results for the alternative BAO comparison are presented in Fig. \ref{fig.BAO_comparison} and Table \ref{tab:BAO_comparison}.
 Results for the alternative SN comparison are presented in Fig. \ref{fig.SN_comparison} and Table \ref{tab:SN_comparison}.

 Figure \ref{fig.BAO_comparison} compares the marginalized posterior distributions of $H_0$ for the OHDE, BHDE, and IHDE2 models using DESI+CMB (solid curves) and non-DESI+CMB (dashed curves) datasets.
 Results for the OHDE model are shown in the top panel (orange), for the BHDE model in the bottom-left (pink), and for the IHDE2 model in the bottom-right (purple).
 When DESI data are replaced with non-DESI data, the mean values of $H_0$ for the OHDE and BHDE models remain close to the SH0ES measurement, giving $H_0 = 71.39 \pm 1.65$ km s$^{-1}$ Mpc$^{-1}$ and $H_0 = 70.50 \pm 1.39$ km s$^{-1}$ Mpc$^{-1}$, respectively.
 However, the mean value for the IHDE2 model decreases slightly, giving $H_0 = 68.98 \pm 1.67$ km s$^{-1}$ Mpc$^{-1}$.
 More importantly, all three models exhibit noticeably broader posterior distributions, reflecting larger parameter uncertainties in $H_0$.
-As shown in Table \ref{tab:BAO_comparison}, the Hubble tension for the non-DESI+CMB dataset is reduced to $0.95\sigma$, $1.63\sigma$, and $2.23\sigma$ for the OHDE, BHDE, and IHDE2 models, respectively.
+As shown in Table \ref{tab:BAO_comparison}, the Hubble tension for the non-DESI+CMB dataset is reduced to $0.95\sigma$, $1.63\sigma$, and $2.23\sigma$ for the OHDE, BHDE, and IHDE2 models, respectively\footnote{\cite{Colgain:2021beg} argue that the ability of OHDE to resolve H0 tension can be traced to the presence of a turning point in $H(z)$, a sign of a violation of the null energy condition in the full model.}.
 Therefore, on the one hand, for HDE models that adopt the future event horizon as the IR cutoff, replacing DESI with the non-DESI data can also alleviate the Hubble tension; on the other hand, since the DESI data reduce the error bar on $H_0$, it reveals a more pronounced Hubble tension problem.